 Defence proactively publishes other information that it holds (in addition to the information published under s 8(2)), taking into account the objects of the FOI Act (s 8(4)).

-The Assistant Secretary, Ministerial Information Management (MIM) is the strategic manager of FOI processes, the IPS, and corporate information management more generally.
-The MIM Branch administers the Defence IPS entries and is responsible for implementing, reviewing and revising this plan.
+The Assistant Secretary, Information, Management and Access (IMA) is the strategic manager of FOI processes, the IPS, and corporate information management more generally.
+The IMA Branch administers the Defence IPS entries and is responsible for implementing, reviewing and revising this plan.

 The governance arrangements established to support information management improvements in Defence include an Information Management Steering Committee.
 With membership at 3 Star/Senior Executive Service Band 3 level from each Group and Service, the Committee sets the whole-of Defence direction for corporate information management.
 The committee is co-chaired by the Deputy Secretary, Defence Support and Reform Group and the Chief Information Officer.